 Dear Bowdoin Students,

-The 2013-2014 Bowdoin College Student Handbook is web based.
-I hope you’ll also find this format accessible and the information within useful and easy to navigate.
+The 2014-2015 Bowdoin College Student Handbook is web-based.
+I hope you’ll find the information within accessible, useful and easy to navigate.
 I urge you to take some time at the beginning of the year to read and familiarize yourself with the information this Handbook contains.
 This is important for all students as some policies have changed since last year.

 The Handbook is a resource that exists to assist you in planning, navigating, and—importantly—contributing to the future policies and directions of your College.
 As is described in the section on College Governance, students are full members of virtually all faculty, College, and trustee committees, and those committees develop the policies of the College.
 Compared to many other colleges, Bowdoin has an unusually high level of student representation at all levels of governance, and the opportunity to serve and participate can be powerfully educational and meaningful.